How an Austrian Songwriter Wrote a Kilometer of Music, Launched the Romantic Period, and Preserved the Traditions of Haydn, Mozart, and Beethoven

 Schubert began using the meaning, meter, and structure of poetry, theater, and literature to inform his decisions about harmony, melody, and rhythm.
 This was a new idea and a departure from Classical norms.

-Music that was connected to text in this way was known as Program music.
+Music connected to text in this way was known as Program music.
 Music of this sort was distinct from absolute music, or that which was composed without any connection to text.

 Beethoven’s fifth symphony is an example of absolute music; Schubert’s Gretchen am Spinnrade, “Gretchen at the Spinning Wheel,” is an example of program music.